chef/chef-web-docs/chef_master/source/windows.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag windows_msiexec

-Msiexec.exe is used to install the chef-client on a node as part of a bootstrap operation.
+Msiexec.exe is used to install the Chef Infra Client on a node as part of a bootstrap operation.
 The actual command that is run by the default bootstrap script is:

 .. code-block:: bash

    $ msiexec /qn /i "%LOCAL_DESTINATION_MSI_PATH%"

-where ``/qn`` is used to set the user interface level to "No UI", ``/i`` is used to define the location in which the chef-client is installed, and ``"%LOCAL_DESTINATION_MSI_PATH%"`` is a variable defined in the default `windows-chef-client-msi.erb <https://github.com/chef/knife-windows/blob/master/lib/chef/knife/bootstrap/windows-chef-client-msi.erb>`_ bootstrap template.
+where ``/qn`` is used to set the user interface level to "No UI", ``/i`` is used to define the location in which the Chef Infra Client is installed, and ``"%LOCAL_DESTINATION_MSI_PATH%"`` is a variable defined in the default `windows-chef-client-msi.erb <https://github.com/chef/knife-windows/blob/master/lib/chef/knife/bootstrap/windows-chef-client-msi.erb>`_ bootstrap template.
 See http://msdn.microsoft.com/en-us/library/aa367988%28v=vs.85%29.aspx for more information about the options available to Msiexec.exe.

 .. end_tag